GeorgiyIakunenko/vite-react-starter/README.md

-# Starter template for React with Vite configured with TypeScript, ESLint, Prettier, and React-Router.
+# Starter template for React with Vite configured with TypeScript, ESLint, Prettier, React-Router and Vitest for testing.

 ## Base alias with auto import set to `@` for `src` directory.